 In addition to his medical practice, Dr. Cross was highly regarded for his commitment to Chatham’s early political life.
 Dr. Cross was elected to Chatham Town Council in 1856.
 He was named Reeve in 1858, First Deputy Reeve in 1860 and in 1863, he was elected as the Mayor of Chatham.

 Dr. Cross died in January of 1881 in St. Thomas and he was buried at Maple Leaf Cemetery, in Chatham.
-Mrs. Cross died in 1904, at the age of 93.
+Mrs. Cross died in Strathroy on the 12th of April, 1904 at the age of 93.

 Cross Street in Chatham was named after Dr. Cross.